zoesimmons/hs-coding-club-css-philly-springside-chestn-f924/README.md

 </head>
 ```

+Don't forget to save your changes after you edit your file!

 The link tag has three attributes `rel`, `type`, and `href`.

 `rel` is the relationship of the type of file we're linking to our HTML.
-In this case, it's a stylesheet.
+In this case, it's a style sheet.

 `type` is the type of file we're linking.
 Here it's a text/css file.

 `href` is the hyper-reference to the file we're linking.
 The `style.css` file is located in the same directory as `index.html` so we just have to link the file name.

+So far, we've just linked our CSS file to our HTML file.
+Websites typically will have several CSS files (Beyoncé has two), as well as several JavaScript files that handle all the animations on a website.
+Don't worry too much about JavaScript right now, we'll get into that in the next Unit.

+It's important to note here that HTML and CSS are different languages, written in different files that have authority over different roles of our website.
+As we can see from the Befores and Afters, CSS plays an incredibly important role in displaying the content of our websites in visually appealing ways.
+The rest of the lessons in this unit will walk you through how to make stunning websites, just like the developers for beyonce.com.

 #### Opening Our Code In The Browser